ADVANCED PLACEMENT (Transfer, International, & Transition)

 Schedule appointment with the Director of Nursing, who will then provide application form after meeting with applicant.

 Hand delivered applications will not be evaluated for completeness at the window.
 It is applicant's responsibility to submit all necessary paperwork.

 Transfer applicants are students with previous nursing education from a Board of Registered Nursing approved registered nurse program.

-(Applications will only be accepted beginning May 1st and must be delivered or postmarked by 5:00 PM on May 21st.
+Applications will only be accepted beginning May.
+1st and must be delivered or postmarked by 5:00 PM by May 25th.